DjShinter/NiceHotkeys/README.md

 **Steam Store Page**: https://store.steampowered.com/app/661130/ChilloutVR/

-This mod was created with no affiliation to Alpha Blend Interactive / ABI
+This mod was created with no affiliation and not supported by Alpha Blend Interactive / ABI

 Any references to code related to Alpha Blend Interactive / ABI is code owned by them.